 But for the tantalizing returns generally associated with stock markets, investors had to rely on emerging markets, which provided annual returns of 12.8% over the past 10 years.

 It could be worse

-Now this is only one man's (and his associates') view, but when Grantham speaks, people in the financial world listen because over the years he has proven incredibly prescient when it comes to long-term investment returns, pretty accurately calling the annual rates of return on 11 asset classes between 2000 and 2010.
+Now this is only one man's (and his associates') view, but when Grantham speaks, people in the financial world listen, because over the years he has proven incredibly prescient when it comes to long-term investment returns, fairly accurately calling the annual rates of return on 11 asset classes between 2000 and 2010.